Dolkar/Tephra/README.md

 - All of the compute and graphics commands supported by core Vulkan
 - Automatic synchronization and resource state tracking inside and across queues
 - Temporary resource allocator that leverages aliasing to reduce memory usage
+- Support for multi-threaded recording and device-level thread safety
 - Multi-subpass render passes
-- Extended image and buffer views
+- Improved image and buffer views
 - Safe delayed destruction of Vulkan handles
+- Interoperability with plain Vulkan (WIP)
 - Debug logging, statistics, tests and partial usage validation (WIP)

 The following features are planned and will likely be available in the future: